triflicacid/cs-UglyLang/Doc/Help.md

 - PRINT: <expr>
 Prints the given value to the screen
 - SET <symbol>: <expr>
-Sets the given symbol to the given value
+Sets the given symbol to the given value.
+Note that the type of the variable and the type of `expr` must match.

 ## Conditional Statement